btschwartz12/TextGPT/README.md

 $ pip3 install WingmanGPT
 ```

-2. Get your API token from [OpenAI](https://chat.openai.com/api/auth/session), and initialize it for the tool. *Make sure you are signed in before doing this.
+2. Get your API token from your [OpenAI session data](https://chat.openai.com/api/auth/session) (copy the value for the `access_token` key). *Make sure you are signed in before doing this.
 You can get your token by accessing the linked url and copying the value for the 'accessToken' key.*

 ```bash
 $ WingmanGPT make-token [token] # Don't actually put the brackets, just the token